Classical simulation and quantum resource theory of non-Gaussian optics: Classical simulation algorithm for non-Gaussian optics

-where we need to take into account the relative phase between the terms.
-Here, $\ket{x}$ is then just a tensor product of coherent states.
-The cost of exactly estimating the Born probability requires $\mathcal{O}(\chi^2)$ inner products, characterized by the Gaussian rank in Eq.~\eqref{eq:rank}.
+The first simulation algorithm computes the Born probability exactly by computing all overlaps in Eq.~\eqref{eq:born}.
+Thus, to simulate Gaussian operations on non-Gaussian states, we update the individual Gaussian states using the tools of Sec.~\ref{sec:background}.
+Then we apply the phase-sensitive Gaussian simulator and the tools of Sec.~\ref{sec:phase} for each term $\bra{x}\ket{G_i}$ in Eq.~\eqref{eq:born}, where we need to take into account the relative phase between the terms.
+The cost of exactly estimating the Born probability requires $\mathcal{O}(\chi^2)$ inner products.